knbknb/perplexity-api-search/README.md

 ##### Example output:

-Shell output (when running the script, not the API response):
+Shell output when running the script.
+(This is not the API response):

 ```text
 Using prompt -p 'In which years became skeleton sleigh racing olympic?'

 Using SLUG (prompt-fragment) --slug 'sleigh-racing'
 Press enter to continue
 codellama-34b-instruct: Running collection queries/sleigh-racing--codellama-34b-instruct.json